 Consider an Etsy gift card or another gift card to go on a design or supply purchasing frenzy.
 For instance, Creative Appliques is one of many design websites that offer gift card options to purchase cute designs!

 If you have a local embroidery shop that sells embroidery designs, purchasing local is always great.
-However, for most of us, the supply is so limited that we have to shop online.
+However, the supply is so limited for most of us that we have to shop online.

 10. Silk Ribbon for Machine Embroidery